mackerelio/go-check-plugins/check-ntservice/README.md

 ```
   -s, --service-name=    matches if contained in service name
-  -E, --exclude-service= exclude if contained in service name.
+  -x, --exclude-service= exclude if contained in service name.
 This option takes precedence over --service-name
   -l, --list-service     list service
   --exact                more exact checking of the service.
 This option applies only to --service-name.
 ```